 The shape of a diamond can drastically alter the look of the ring, the way it catches the light, and how the stone sits on your hand.
-While not all shapes are created (or cut!) equally, the idea behind the most popular cuts is generally the same— to leave as much of the top of the stone intact as possible.
-This allows light to filter through and reflect the natural sparkle of the stone.
+While not all shapes are created (or cut!) equally, the idea behind the most popular cuts is generally the same— to make a sparkly gem.
 Each diamond shape has different facets and cuts that help to make the diamond shine to its maximum ability in that particular cut.

 With many possible shapes, it’s easy to get overwhelmed looking at engagement ring shapes.
 Here is a quick overview of the most popular diamond shapes that you are likely to see while shopping for an engagement ring, and which might be right for you.

 The round shaped diamond is by far the most popular choice for engagement rings around the world, for a few reasons.
 Round is a safe bet if you aren’t sure what kind of diamond your fiancée prefers, as it is universally popular and shaped to capture the most light when worn.
 It’s also likely to please a woman with traditional style who doesn’t like anything too unique or funky.

 The oval shaped diamond is regaining some of the popularity it once had.
 Ovals tend to look bigger than many other diamond shapes and are a versatile shape that looks great with many different designs.
 They are also a bit more affordable than round diamonds.